 This position requires the person to frequently move about the Office of Academic Advising to assist students and perform the essential functions of the position.

 This position requires the person to frequently communicate with and listen to students, administration, faculty, staff, and others to perform the essential functions of the position.
 Must be able to exchange accurate information in various situations.

 This position frequently requires the person to operate a computer and other office equipment to perform the essential functions of the position.

-This position requires the person to frequently operate equipment that involves repetitive motions of hands and wrists.
+This position requires the person to frequently operate equipment that involves repetitive motions of the wrists, hands, and/or fingers.

 This position requires the person to frequently remain in a standing and stationary position.

 This position requires the person to frequently position self to access materials that may be above head or at ground level.

 3. VISUAL ACUITY:

 This position requires the person to judge, observe and assess the accuracy, neatness, thoroughness of work assigned or to make general observations.

 This position performs the essential functions in an indoor office setting.